Luiz Henrique (footballer, born 2001)

-Luiz Henrique André Rosa da Silva (born 2 January 2001) is a Brazilian professional footballer who plays as a forward for Real Betis.
+Luiz Henrique André Rosa da Silva (born 2 January 2001) is a Brazilian professional footballer who plays as a right winger for Russian Premier League club Zenit Saint Petersburg and the Brazil national team.

 Club career

 Fluminense

-Born in Petrópolis, Rio de Janeiro, Luiz Henrique joined Fluminense's youth setup in 2010, aged 9.
+Born in Petrópolis, Rio de Janeiro, Luiz Henrique joined Fluminense's youth setup at the age of 9 in 2010.
 He made his first team – and Série A – debut on 12 August 2020, coming on as a second-half substitute for Nenê in a 1–1 home draw against Palmeiras.

 On 7 September 2020, Luiz Henrique renewed his contract until September 2025.
 He scored his first professional goal on 17 October, netting the opener in a 2–2 home draw against Ceará.

-Betis
+Real Betis

-In summer 2022 Luiz Henrique moved to La Liga Real Betis having agreed a contract until 2028.
+In summer 2022, Luiz Henrique moved to Real Betis, agreeing to a contract until 2028.